GrahamML/docker-for-AQ/README.md

     ```
     $ docker build --tag=aq:4.0.0 .
     ```
-+ The following shows the version of Ubuntu, CUDA, and TensorRT in this container.
++ The following shows the version of Ubuntu, CUDA, cuDNN and TensorRT in this container.

     | Ubuntu | CUDA Toolkit  | cuDNN    | TensorRT     |
     |--------|---------------|----------|--------------|